-Our roles are to complete 2.4 miles in our local pool before passing on the challenge to the next influencer in the team.
+Our roles are to complete 2.4 miles in our local pool.
+To track my activity in the water, I’ll be turning to my trusty TomTom sports watch.
+I’ll be too busy concentrating on my breathing to count my lengths.
+We then pass the challenge to the next influencer in the team.

 Now swimming and Father Fitness don’t mix very well so this is definitely going to be a challenge for me!
 However, it’s a challenge I’m very much looking forward to.
 By the time I went for school swimming lessons, I couldn’t swim.
 I can remember my friends saying “I can’t believe you can’t swim.
 You look like you should be able to swim.”
 I’m not really sure what they meant?
 Maybe it was because I was really sporty at school so they assumed I could swim?
 Anyway, it was embarrassing – my school friends didn’t bully me or anything (which is probably unusual these days) they simply just shook their heads when I refused to jump in the pool and swim.